symonk/kafkapy/README.md

 broker addresses manually, these are also available via `librdkafka` config via the `bootstrap.servers` property so can reside in your `properties.yaml` file if you so choose.

-For a full properties reference, see the following:
+> [!TIP]
+> Ensure your ~/.kafkapy/properties.yaml contains appropriate properties for auth etc.

 View `librdkafka` properties [Here](https://github.com/confluentinc/librdkafka/blob/master/CONFIGURATION.md)

 > [!TIP]
 > `kafkapy` looks great, but when piping to other tooling colour is automatically excluded for unix compatibility

-> [!TIP]
-> Ensure your kafka cluster is up and running.

-> [!TIP]
-> Ensure your ~/.kafkapy/properties.yaml contains appropriate properties for auth etc.
 -----

 ## Contributing